 Sky is a beautiful Mustang gelding with 60 days gentling.
 He is an ‘in your pocket’ boy with a wonderful disposition.
 His mother, Earth was a rescued Mustang mare who sadly passed when Sky was only a yearling.
 She and two other pregnant mares were from a infamous seizure in Nebraska.
 Sky has matured into the classic Spanish Mustang look with his gorgeous mane and wise mannerisms.

-Eli is an aged roan gelding who was purchased from a kill buyer to parade in Mardi Gras this year.
-After entertaining thousands Eli would go back to the broker and most probably on to slaughter.
-You see, like so many others like him, he is deemed disposable.
+Eli is an aged roan gelding who was a lesson horse at an uptown stable in New Orleans.
+After teaching many people to ride he went up for adoption along with the parade horses that were used in Mardi Gras that year.
+You see, like so many others like him, if you don’t work, you don’t stay.
 The Humane Society of Louisiana stepped up and offered him for adoption, we couldn’t say no to this old man and he and Gabby are now forever home.
 At 20 years of age it’s the very least we can do for him.
 He’s a lovely calm gentleman that anyone would be proud to have as their friend.

 This is Abby, the cutest little buckskin mare around these parts.
 At only around 14H I call her ‘Shorty’ and she knows her nickname.
 Abby came to us with an aged TB gelding companion that needed a place to call home since the family that rescued them were moving out of state.
 We were happy to give both a retirement home.
 Abby’s friend, Daniel was quite old and passed away in his stall, peacefully after a year with us.
 Not having a buddy she was rather adrift until we rescued an aged gelding named Doc, what a friendship that was, you never saw one with out the other.
 Doc passed in late 2015 and again Abby was without a friend, until Sky.
 Now just like her previous friends, you rarely see Sky and Abby apart.
 They are an endearing little couple and both so very gentle and sweet.